epfml/disco/README.md

 **Decentralized learning:** Building upon the same principles as in federated learning, decentralized learning achieved allows collaboration and data privacy without the need for a central coordinator.
 Updates are shared purely via [peer2peer](https://peerjs.com/) communication.
 Disco puts users in control of the entire collaborative training process, without a central point of failure.

-Disco supports arbitrary deep learning tasks and model architectures, running on your device currently via [TF.js](https://www.tensorflow.org/js)).
+Disco supports arbitrary deep learning tasks and model architectures, running on your device via [TF.js](https://www.tensorflow.org/js).

 **Applications:** Many applications can be enabled by Disco, including for example from the medical domain.
 In addition to a list of predefined training tasks, Disco allows to simply create new tasks, without any need for coding.
 Just specify your deep learning model and choose from several existing dataloaders.